Alexandereb/foldee-bootstrap/README.md

 # Foldee bootstrap
-Bootstrap very fast and light for the Foldee front end
+Bootstrap very fast and light for the Foldee front end. version 1.0